The Sydney Review of Books invites applications for the 2021 CA-SRB Emerging Critics Fellowships.

 How to apply?

 Send us a one-page cover letter of up to 800 words and a writing sample of up to 1000 words.
 Your writing sample can be a link to a published or an unpublished piece of writing.
 In your cover letter, please introduce yourself as an emerging critic; tell us about your experience to date as a critic and what it is that shapes and informs your critical practice.
-Your cover letter should also explain how you will benefit from this fellowship and sketch out three brief prospective pitches for critical essays on Australian literature.
-Bear in mind that all essays written for the fellowship program will be review essays on a single new or forthcoming book.
-If you’d like to include a brief CV of up to 3 pages with links to previously published work, please do so.
+Your cover letter should also explain how you will benefit from this fellowship and sketch out brief prospective pitches for three critical essays on Australian literature.
+We hope that applicants will benefit not only in terms of publication opportunities but also through developing a sustained relationship with an editor.
+Bear in mind that all essays commissioned and published for this program will be stand-alone review essays of a single new or forthcoming book.

 Who will judge the applications?

-Judges for the 2020 CA-SRB Emerging Critics Fellowships are Alison Whittaker, Justin Clemens and Suneeta Peres da Costa.
+Judges for the 2021 CA-SRB Emerging Critics Fellowships are Ilhan Abdi, Mindy Gill and Fiona Wright.

 Recipients of a SRB Emerging Critics Fellowship will meet with SRB editorial staff in person or via videoconference.
 In this meeting we will want to hear more about your interests as a critic so that we can allocate the right books for you to review.
 We will match fellows with books that line up with their interests, affinities and disciplinary formation.

-Fellowship essays will be of 2000 words and contend with a single new work of Australian literature.
+Each 2000-word fellowship essay will contend with a single new work of Australian literature.
 This will foster the ability of fellowship recipients to approach new literary works and produce original critical responses to them.
 The editors will map out a firm timeline for drafts, edits, and publication dates.
-Fellows will be expected to write review essays for publication in the Sydney Review of Books in June, August and September 2020.
+Fellows will be expected to write review essays for publication in the Sydney Review of Books in June, August and September 2021.
 The SRB editorial team will provide detailed editorial notes and copyedit work in progress.

 We are interested in critical writing that examines, among other themes: decolonial futures, the Pacific, the political possibilities of the novel, the critical essay as a form, poetry and poetics, climate catastrophe, gender and sexuality, the novel as genre and commodity, the labour of writing, and much more.
 Applicants may hold to traditional models for their essays or extend the range and flexibility of the review essay form.
 We encourage creative and experimental approaches to criticism.
 In short, we champion critical writing in a range of modes and on a wide range of topics; we see the review essay as a space of great possibility.

-Please direct any queries to the SRB editorial staff, Catriona Menzies-Pike and Andrew Brooks, via email: editor [at] sydneyreviewofbooks.com.
+Please direct any queries to the SRB editorial staff, Catriona Menzies-Pike and Ilhan Abdi, via email: email@example.com.

 The CA-SRB Emerging Critics Fellowships are generously funded by the Copyright Agency’s Cultural Fund.